theforeman/foreman-documentation/CONTRIBUTING.md

 * [ ] When creating my PR, I select all branches I want my change to get cherry-picked to.
 * [ ] I am familiar to proper capitalization for project-specific terminology.
 See [Capitalization](#Capitalization).

-## Crafting Great Pull Requests

-Please explain why someone else should merge your proposed change:

-* What has been changed?
-* Why has it been changed?
-* Are there any alternatives to my PR?
-* Are there any regressions or downsides to my PR?
-* Does my PR make multiple changes and therefore require multiple commits?
-Ideally, each individual change correlates to an individual commit.

 ## Capitalization